 WWI servicemen with ‘Maylands, Perth, Western Australia’ shown as their place of association in AWM records, but not named on the Maylands War Memorial include:

-Other WWI servicemen associated with Maylands and therefore with its War Memorial include
+Other WWI servicemen associated with Maylands but not on the War Memorial include

 See: